-The Lower Mole Partnership has a great selection of practical countryside volunteering sessions on offer to try this spring during April to June 2019.
+The Lower Mole Partnership has a great selection of practical countryside volunteering sessions on offer to try this summer during July to September 2019.

-If you are new to countryside volunteering we would recommend joining in with any of the Himalayan Balsam removal or meadow management task dates, as these are both ideal starter conservation volunteering activities to try.
+If you are new to countryside volunteering we would recommend joining in with any of the surfacing or scrub clearance dates.
 If you have any questions or concerns please just give us a call for a chat on 01372 743783 before deciding which task is best for you to start with.
 There is no fixed commitment, you can join in on task days as often as you like and we provide a free, sociable, happy 'green gym'.
 You can work at your own pace and you will be shown exactly what to do.

 Full details on what you need to do/bring/wear etc to get involved and full site location information can also be found in the programme.
 Please also see our SCP Health & Safety Guide for Volunteers (PDF) and Surrey County Council's Volunteer Promise (PDF).